jkrumow/TBStateMachine/README.md

 [stateA registerEvent:@"EventA" target:stateB action:action guard:guard];
 ```

 If you register multiple transitions for the same event the guard blocks decide which one will be fired.
-Only the first valid transition will be fired.

 ### Different kinds of Transitions